-- Folk Methods - We use a variety of time honored, analog methods to preserve the holistic benefits of the plants while using less energy.
+- Folk Methods - We use a variety of time honoured, analog methods to preserve the holistic benefits of the plants while using less energy.

 - Packaging - Our products are packaged in biodegradable paper tubes and glass bottles/jars with metal lids.
-Amber glass blocks UV rays and contaminants from harming our formulas and is free of chemicals often found in plastic.
 Although glass takes more energy to recycle than plastic, its reusable in various mediums before being recycled, and will break down if it ends up in a landfill.
+Amber glass also blocks UV rays and contaminants from harming our formulas and is free of chemicals often found in plastic.

 - Shipping - We reuse all shipping materials received in our studio (why you might occasionally find bubble wrap in your order).
-Orders ship in post-recycled cardboard boxes with biodegradable paper tape and recyclable/biodegradable packing materials.
+Orders ship in post-recycled cardboard boxes with biodegradable paper tape and recyclable, biodegradable, and compostable packing materials.

 - Repurposing - We proudly make palm-free soap, using repurposed organic tallow instead.
 Palm is a commonly used filler ingredient in soap and other consumables and is destroying rainforest habitat at an alarming rate.
 Tallow is a byproduct of local, regenerative farming practices that would otherwise be thrown in landfills and contains enzymes that soothe sensitive skin.